(ex. Prednisone, prednisolone, Decadron (dexamethasone) and deflazacort)

 Both prednisone and dexamethasone are types of corticosteroids, drugs based on a naturally occurring hormone produced by the adrenal glands involved in the control of inflammation, stress response, metabolism, behavior, electrolyte balance and more.2 Prednisone is prescribed for a number of diseases including asthma and other autoimmune diseases.

 Prednisone and other corticosteroids disrupt the communication between the pituitary and adrenals which can lead to adrenal insufficiency.
-It is very important that the corticosteroid dose be tapered gradually, especially with after a high dose or long term use, giving the adrenals a chance to resume natural hormone production.
-3
+It is very important that the corticosteroid dose be tapered gradually, especially after high dose or long term use, giving the adrenals a chance to resume their natural hormone production.3

 While from 50% to 90% of patients with ITP see a rise in platelet counts with an initial high dose of corticosteroids, only 10% to 30% have a durable remission, and some of those may require further treatment.4